kennycason/kakyll/README.md

 ## Markdown Engine

 Kakyll used [FlexMark](https://github.com/vsch/flexmark-java) as it's primary markdown renderer.
 Other options are still being considered.
 This will also become configurable.

+## Styling Your Blog

+By default the blog is themed using Bootstrap based of some examples from [this](http://prideparrot.com/blog/archive/2014/4/blog_template_using_twitter_bootstrap3_part1#creating-a-blog-template) blog post.
+The author, Vijaya Anand, put together an immense and detailed post explaining how to use Bootstrap to create a nice and clean blog template.